g7n-org/v32ref/README.md

 Vircon32  system  details and  assembly  language  mneumonics to  aid  in development.

+Information  in  this   document  is  based  on   the  official  Vircon32 Specification documents,  and the Vircon32  source code.
+Most  images are from the specification documents.

 This document is based on  Vircon32 DevTools **v25.1.19** or later; older versions will contain inconsistencies.